Frank Darabont: The Shawshank Redemption (1994)

 Darabont made good on the deal with Stephen King by writing and directing the film adaptation of The Shawshank Redemption.
-Rob Reiner, who had previously adapted another King novella, The Body, as the movie Stand by Me offered Darabont $2.5 million in an attempt to write and direct Shawshank.
+Rob Reiner, who had previously adapted another King novella, The Body, into the movie Stand by Me, offered Darabont $2.5 million in an attempt to write and direct Shawshank.
 He planned to cast Tom Cruise in the part of Andy and Harrison Ford as Red.
 Darabont seriously considered and liked Reiner's vision, but he ultimately decided it was his "chance to do something really great" by directing the film himself.

 Although the film did not fare well at the box office, it was met with acclaim by audiences and critics.
 The film was nominated for seven Academy Awards, including Best Picture and Best Adapted Screenplay for Darabont.
 The film attracted additional viewers after its Academy Award nominations, and became the most rented film of 1995.
 Today it is considered by many to be one of the greatest films ever made.